PaperMC/PaperDocs/source/site/api.rst

 I just want to download the latest jar
 --------------------------------------
-To download the latest jar, simply connect to `<https://papermc.io/api/v1/paper/1.14.4/latest/download>`__
+To download the latest jar, simply connect to `<https://papermc.io/api/v1/paper/<target version>/<target build>/download>`__

+Within the URL for downloading a specified version of Paper, you may change the '<target version>' and '<target build>' to whichever you may want.
+When you have theses parameters specified, the download of the jar shall begin.
+If you change '<target build>' to 'latest' and you specify the '<target version>', you can download the latest build for the versioned release.
 If you're looking for Waterfall or Travertine, their name can be used in place of `paper` as either `waterfall` or `travertine`.
-Specific versions can also be used by replacing `1.14.4` with `1.12.2` or another version.
+Specific versions can be downloaded replacing `1.15.2` with `1.16.2` or newer.
 For additional information about available endpoints, projects, and versions, please read further below.

 The new URLs give me weird filenames
 ------------------------------------